Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/04_contour_ssc.md

 ## Deploy Cert Manager

 Our solution leverages cert manager to generate valid ssl certs.
 Cert-manager was deployed automatically into the management cluster, however it an optional component for workload clusters.
-Use this script to deploy cert manager into the cluster using TKG Extensions.
+Use this script to deploy cert manager into the cluster using TKG packages.

 ```bash
 ./scripts/deploy-cert-manager.sh $(yq e .shared-services-cluster.name $PARAMS_YAML)